 A sitemap is a document created by a webmaster or a piece of software that provides a detailed map of the pages on a website.
 This makes indexing easier for search engines.
 Many websites have a link to the sitemap in the footer at the bottom of each page.

 AMPs are accelerated mobile pages — web pages created using an open-source framework designed to speed up loading times for mobile users.
 It lets people create simple mobile websites that load almost immediately.
-According to Statista, in 2020, more than 90% of Internet users, over 4.28 billion people, used a mobile device to go online.
+In 2020, Statista found that more than 90% of Internet users, over 4.28 billion people, used a mobile device to go online.
 As mobile technologies become even more advanced, that number will continue to increase.

 A broken or defective link doesn’t send people who click on it to the correct webpage.
 These links can come from programming errors, temporarily unavailable websites, or addresses that have changed.
 They keep the crawlers that search engines use from working well, reducing a site’s ranking in search results.